labarilem/notes/building-microservices/integration.md

 ### A Hybrid Approach

 Some systems use different models together (e.g. BFFs for mobile and UI fragment composition for web).
-The tricky part still remains avoiding putting too much login into any intermediate layer.
+The tricky part still remains avoiding putting too much logic into any intermediate layer.
 This causes coupling and low cohesion.

 ## Integrating with Third-Party Software